 The next 3 properties are within about 40 minutes of each other.
 The first is about a 2 1/2 drive from Leesburg, VA and offers primitive camping so a weekend trip exploring these trails is definately worthwhile.

 Fulfillment Farm is located in Esmont, Virginia, approximately 6 miles west of the town of Scottsville and south of Charlottesville.
 This 2000 acre tract is owned by the Wildlife Foundation of Virginia (WFV).
 It is managed for hunting activities but riding allowed on non-hunting days.
 The terrain varies from vast open fields, to steep wooded slopes and there are many beautiful creek crossings.
-Equestrians can apply for a special use permit.
-For more information visit the website http://www.vawildlife.org/fulfillment_farms.htm
+Visits require a special use permit you can get to on their home page.
+They USED to have an equestrian specific permit but they may no longer allow horseback riding ...

 The Belmead Saddle and Riding Club is located in Powhatan, Va.
 This membership based riding club operates on the historic Belmead plantation on the James River, just West of Richmond.
 Members and their guests have access to about 2,265 acres of riding with more trails under development.
 For more information contact Bill Catlett at firstname.lastname@example.org.
 Belmead is owned by the Roman Catholic Sisters of the Blessed Sacrament and is a state and national historic landmark.
 Much of the property has been placed in a conservation easement.